isomerpages/moe-riversidesec2/_co-curriculum/MOE Sexuality Education.md

 7. Through the Sexuality Education lessons, secondary students will have the opportunity to develop a positive self-esteem, develop their character, and expand their understanding and repertoire of skills to deal with various issues related to sexuality, which are of prime concern at this age.

-##### At Riverside Secondary School, the following lessons from the Sexuality Education Programme will be taught in 2023:
+<h5>At Riverside Secondary School, the following lessons from the Sexuality Education Programme will be taught in 2023:</h5>